 “It Just Made Me Want to Do Better for Myself”: Performing Arts Education and Academic Performance for African American Male High School Students

-Dr. Calvin Walton from Georgia Southern University found in 2020 that students whose curriculum included performing arts education experienced a positive school climate, increased academic achievement and for African American males, arts-based performance contributed to a positive racial identity.
+Dr. Calvin Walton from Georgia Southern University found in 2020 that students whose curriculums included performing arts education experienced a positive school climate, increased academic achievement and for African American males, arts-based performance contributed to a positive racial identity.

 Early Intervention for Children with Intellectual and Developmental Disability Using Drama Therapy Techniques